 Giant company Coinbase Rejects $20 Million Ransom, Offers Bounty for Cybercriminals’ Arrest

-Cryptocurrency exchange Coinbase has refused to pay a $20 million ransom demanded by cybercriminals who threatened to leak sensitive customer information.
+Cryptocurrency exchange Coinbase has refused to pay a $20 million ransom.

 Instead, the company has offered the same amount as a reward for information leading to the attackers’ capture.

-In a detailed blog post released on Thursday, Coinbase disclosed that a group of overseas support agents had been bribed to leak customer data, including names, addresses, partial bank details, and identification documents.
+In a detailed blog post released on Thursday, Coinbase disclosed that a group of overseas support agents had been bribed to leak customer data.

-The company clarified that no passwords, private keys, or funds were compromised and that accounts on its institutional service, Coinbase Prime, remained secure.
+The company clarified that no passwords, private keys, or funds were compromised.

-Following the breach, the criminals issued a $20 million ransom demand in Bitcoin, warning they would publish the stolen data if their demands weren’t met.
+They demand in Bitcoin, warning they would publish the stolen data if their demands weren’t met.

 “We refused,” Coinbase stated.
 In a video message referenced by the company, CEO Brian Armstrong firmly rejected the extortion attempt, declaring, *“We are not going to pay your ransom.”